Sam-M-Hall/docs/projects/project01/project01_children/project01_create-M365.md

 Microsoft is kind enough to lend us its resources for ***free*** under the [Microsoft 365 Developer Program].

-Head on over to the developer website and follow the guides within this section to complete setup!
+Head on over to the developer website and follow the guides within this section to complete the setup!

 {: .highlight-title}
 > PRO TIP